achavez67/osticket-prereqs/README.md

 <img src="https://i.imgur.com/oH3HGIg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once we install osTicket, we will have and osTicket zip folder in the downloads.
+Once we install osTicket, we will have an osTicket zip folder in the downloads.
 We will click on this folder and see that there is an "upload" folder.
 We will drag this "upload" folder into C:\inetpub\wwwroot.
 Then we will rename the "upload" folder to "osTicket".
 </p>
 <br />